 - Add Nutella to half of the buttercream and strawberry “dust” to the other half.

 What’s strawberry dust?
 A dessert miracle, that’s what!
 Strawberry dust is the secret to real strawberry frosting.
-Grind up freeze-dried strawberries and beat the powder right into the buttercream.
-Freeze-dried strawberries are REAL strawberries, so you get real flavor without comprising the buttercream’s texture.
-I discovered this trick several years ago and it graces my strawberry cake and strawberry cupcakes.
+You’ll grind up freeze-dried strawberries, the same strawberries we use in strawberry & cream cookies.
+Freeze-dried strawberries are REAL strawberries, so you get real flavor without comprising the recipes’ texture.
+I discovered this trick several years ago and it graces my strawberry cake and white chocolate strawberry cupcakes.
 And the frosting is naturally pink!

 - Pistachio Cupcakes with Strawberry Frosting (–> love these!)